quintesse/PlayoVR/README.md

 To be able to use this example project you'll have to set it up first:

  1. Open the project in Unity.
- 2. In the menu bar click on `Window > TextMeshPro > Import TMP Essential Resources` and import all.
+ 2. In the menu bar click on Window > TextMeshPro > Import TMP Essential Resources and import all.
  3. Clone [VRTK](https://github.com/thestonefox/VRTK) or download as a ZIP.
  4. Copy `VRTK/Assets/VRTK` to the `Assets` folder of this project.
  5. For VRTK to work with any VR headsets you will need to install their respective SDKs.
 Read [the section on 'Supported SDKs' here](https://github.com/thestonefox/VRTK/blob/master/Assets/VRTK/Documentation/GETTING_STARTED.md#supported-sdks) on how to do that.
+    - Normally you will only need to follow the instructions about importing the SDKs, the project already contains all the necessary camera rigs.
+If you encounter problems like missing scripts on the SDKs present in the Main scene you should delete those SDKs and follow the full instructions on how to re-add them.
+    - If you import the `SteamVR Plugin` and get a dialog about recommended project settings that just won't go away you can simply click "Ignore All".
+    - If you imported the "Oculus Integration" and you get a dialog "Update Oculus Utilities Plugin" then   just select "Yes" and "Restart" (don't save changes to the scene).
  6. In the Asset Store search for `Photon Unity Networking Free` and import all of it.
+    - If you get a dialog "API Update Required" just select "I Made a Backup.
+Go Ahead!".
-Click `Skip` and `Close` in the wizard that pops up afterwards for now.
+    - If you get a dialog "PUN Setup" just click `Skip` and `Close` for now.
  7. In the Asset Store search for `Photon Voice` and import all of it.
+    - If you imported the "Oculus Integration" and you get errors in `Assets/Oculus/Avatar/Samples/SocialStarter` just delete that entire folder.
  8. In the menu bar click on `Window > Photon Unity Networking > Highlight Server Settings`.
  9. In the `Inspector` window set `hosting` (use `Best Region` if you're not sure what to use) and set the `AppId` and `Voice AppId` fields to use the IDs [you got from Photon](https://dashboard.photonengine.com).
  10. Open the `Main` scene found in the `Scenes` folder in the `Project` window.